jasonkresch/protect/README.md

 ##### Generate a set of keys for each server

 1. Log on to each server device, and enter the bin directory.
-2. For a server with index **N** issue the command: `./generate-server-key.sh N`
+2. For a server with index **I** issue the command: `./generate-server-key.sh I`
-    1. Delete that server's CA key (first time only): `rm config/ca/ca-key-server-N`
+    1. Delete that server's CA key (first time only): `rm config/ca/ca-key-server-I`
     2. Issue certificate for that server `./issue-server-certificates.sh`
 3. Collect the following files from each server and place it in a common location:
-    1. Collect the server public key from server N: `config/server/keys/public-N`
+    1. Collect the server public key from server I: `config/server/keys/public-I`
-    2. Collect the server certificate from server N: `config/server/certs/cert-N`
+    2. Collect the server certificate from server I: `config/server/certs/cert-I`
-    3. Collect the server CA certificate from server N: `config/ca/ca-cert-server-N.pem`
+    3. Collect the server CA certificate from server I: `config/ca/ca-cert-server-I.pem`
 4. Take all the files from the common location and deploy them to each server and each client:
     1. Place each server's public key into `config/server/keys/`
     2. Place each server's certificate into `config/server/certs/`